 Bring a pot of water to a simmer and keep it at a simmer.

+Have a heat-proof jar ready.
 Mix rice vinegar, water, salt, and sugar in a small sauce pan.
 Set aside.

 Use a knife to separate the knobs of ginger so that they are easy to clean and slice.
 Young ginger does not need to be peeled since the skin is very thin, but you should tear off the papery pieces of skin by grabbing them between your thumb and a spoon and gently tearing them off or use a hard brush to scrub them off.
 Rinse any dirt off the ginger.
 Slice lengthwise (along the grain, not across the grain) with a Japanese mandoline into paper-thin sheets about 2 inches long.
 They should be nearly see-through